cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

 Having successfully built a [Cartesi Machine capable of computing proof-of-work hashes for Dogecoin blocks](../dogecoin-hash/cartesi-machine.md), we can finally turn our attention to the final piece of our DApp.
 In other words, it is now time to implement the smart contract that will instantiate our machine's computation via Cartesi Compute.

 Recalling the strategy already used for the [previous tutorials](../calculator/full-dapp.md), this smart contract will itself define the adequate input data, which in this case corresponds to information about a real Dogecoin block header.
-It will then provide methods to instantiate the hash computation using Descartes, and finally retrieve the corresponding result.
+It will then provide methods to instantiate the hash computation using Cartesi Compute, and finally retrieve the corresponding result.

 To begin with, create a file called `DogecoinHash.sol` within the `dogecoin-hash/contracts` directory, and place the following code in it: